LIDC Activities

 Since 2018, the LIDC organises regularly lunchtime webinars on competition law and intellectual property hot topics.
 In the LIDC spirit, these webinars offer a comparative law approach to members.

-The webinars are organised by Michel Ponsard and Nathalie Lobell Lastmann (Secretary General and Deputy Secretary General of the LIDC) and held jointly with the English and French Competition law association.
+The webinars are organised by Jennifer Beal and Julia Suderow Rodriguez (Deputy Secretary General and Publication Officer of the LIDC) and sometimes held jointly with the LIDC NEX GEN Committee.

 Next Webinars